Codekob/BPC-KG-for-Emerging-Technologies/README.md

 2. Edit the `.env` file to set your email address for OpenAlex as well as your `OPENAI_API_KEY` and `CRUNCHBASE_API_KEY`.

+   - **If you do not have a Crunchbase API key**, you can still run the pipeline!
+Set `CRUNCHBASE_API_KEY=NO_KEY` in your `.env` file.
+In this case, the pipeline will use a static snapshot of company data (as of 1 July 2025) located at `pipeline/company-data/crunchbase_fetching_raw.json` instead of fetching fresh data from the Crunchbase API.

 3. Install dependencies
     ```bash
     pip install -r requirements.txt